sahilrajput03/react-hot-reloader-love/resource - hotreload things/README.md

 ### Solution 2:

  Make explicit overrides.js file for webpack without altering react-scripts config file directly.
-For this you may look into "other simplistics" folder.x
+For this you may look into "other simplistics" folder.